neoul/libydb/README.md

 ## Working with YDB

-If you develop a C application with YDB, you need to categorize the data where that belongs to instead of considering the data type, structuring and data manipulation.
+If you develop a C application with YDB, you just need to categorize the data where that belongs to instead of considering the data type, structuring and data manipulation.
 Let's assume we develop a fan control logic as follows.

+> YAML listes and hashes can contain nested lists and hashes, forming a tree structure.
+The data categorization (the hierarchical configuration and statistical data) can be accomplished by the lists and hashes nesting.

 ```c
 typedef struct fan_ctrl_s